Why children pester

 Staying calm when children pester

-Pestering can drive any parent crazy.
+Pestering can be frustrating and annoying.
 If you feel that pestering is getting the better of you, this exercise might help:

 - Count to 10.